fjordskii/docker-flask-demo/README.md

 - Containers exist to run a single application.

-# How does Docker make my life easier?
+# How Does Docker Make My Life Easier?
 - You know our massive document called 'Getting started on OSX'?
 Or even the install steps listed at the beginning of this document?
 Docker eliminates that.
   - Could potentially just be as simple as `docker-compose up -d --build`
 - it fixes the "well it works on MY machine" problem